-- axle steel) f, = 20,000 - 3.
-The symbols and notation used in the above formulas are defined as follows: - f'--ultimate compressive strength of concrete at age of 28 days. - fo-compressive unit stress in extreme fibre of concrete in flexure or axial compression in concrete in columns. - ve-unit shearing stress in concrete. - u -bond stress per unit area of surface of bar. f. -tensile unit stress in reinforcement.
+- f'.--ultimate compressive strength of concrete at age of 28 days. - $f_e$ -compressive unit stress in extreme fibre of concrete in flexure or axial compression in concrete in columns.

+- ve-unit shearing stress in concrete. - u -bond stress per unit area of surface of bar.

 Ind 53.23 Reinforced gypsum concrete.
-(1) MATERIALS. (a) The term "gypsum" as used in this chapter shall mean calcined gypsum manufactured from gypsum meeting the requirements of the American Society for Testing Materials' Standard Specifications for Gypsum C22-25, (American Standard A49.1-1933).
+(1) MATERIALS. (a) The term "gypsum" as used in this chapter shall mean calcined gypsum manufactured from gypsum meeting the requirements of the Ameri-can Society for Testing Materials' Standard Specifications for Gypsum C22-25, (American Standard A49.1-1933).

-- (b) Gypsum concrete shall consist of a mixture of gypsum and water, with or without wood chips, fiber or other approved aggregate. - (c) Precast gypsum concrete shall contain not more than 3% and cast-in-place gypsum concrete not more than 121/2 % of wood chips, shavings, or fiber measured as a percentage by weight of the dry - (d) Wood chips, shavings, or fiber used in gypsum concrete shall be dry, soft wood, uniform and clean in appearance.
-They shall pass a 1-inch screen and shall be not more than to inch in thickness. - (e) Steel bar and wire reinforcing shall meet the requirements of section Ind 53.14 (5). - (2) MINIMUM THICKNESS. (a) The minimum thickness of gypsum concrete in floors and roofs shall be 2 inches except the suspension system, which shall be not less than 3 inches thick.
-Hollow precast gypsum concrete units for roof construction shall be not less than 3 inches thick and the shell not less than 1/2 inch thick. - (b) Precast gypsum concrete units for floor and roof construction shall be reinforced and unless the shape or marking of the unit is such as to insure its being placed right side up, the reinforcing shall be symmetrical so that the unit can support its load either side up. - (3) Design. (a) Reinforced gypsum concrete shall be designed by methods admitting of rational analysis according to established principles of mechanics, to support the loads and withstand the forces to which it is subject without exceeding the stresses allowed in this chapter for the materials thereof except as hereinafter provided.
-The general assumptions and principles established for reinforced concrete shall also apply to reinforced gypsum concrete insofar as they are pertinent. - (b) For precast gypsum structural units which can not be analyzed in accordance with established principles of mechanics, the safe uniformly distributed carrying capacity shall be taken as 1/3 of the total load causing failure in a full size test panel with the load applied along 2 lines each distant 14 of the clear span from the - (c) Reinforced gypsum concrete shall not be used where exposed directly to the weather or where subjected to frequent or continuous - (4) STRENGTH. (a) Gypsum concrete shall be classified according to mixture, and concrete of each class shall have a minimum strength in compression as follows: - 1.
-Class 1 Neat (Containing gypsum and waer only) 1800 lbs. per sq. in.
-Containing not more than 3% by weight of wood chips or fiber 1000 lbs. per sq. in.
-Containing not more than 121⁄2% 3.
-Class 3 by weight of wood chips or fiber 500 lbs. per sq. in.
+(b) Gypsum concrete shall consist of a mixture of gypsum and water, with or without wood chips, fiber or other approved aggregate.

+(c) Precast gypsum concrete shall contain not more than 3% and cast-in-place gypsum concrete not more than 121/2 % of wood chips, shavings, or fiber measured as a percentage by weight of the dry mix.

+(d) Wood chips, shavings, or fiber used in gypsum concrete shall be dry, soft wood, uniform and clean in appearance.
+They shall pass a 1-inch screen and shall be not more than to inch in thickness.

+(e) Steel bar and wire reinforcing shall meet the requirements of section Ind 53.14 (5).

+(2) MINIMUM THICKNESS. (a) The minimum thickness of gypsum concrete in floors and roofs shall be 2 inches except the suspension system, which shall be not less than 3 inches thick.
+Hollow precast gypsum concrete units for roof construction shall be not less than 3 inches thick and the shell not less than 1/2 inch thick.

+(b) Precast gypsum concrete units for floor and roof construction shall be reinforced and unless the shape or marking of the unit is such as to insure its being placed right side up, the reinforcing shall be symmetrical so that the unit can support its load either side up,

+(3) DESIGN. (a) Reinforced gypsum concrete shall be designed by methods admitting of rational analysis according to established principles of mechanics, to support the loads and withstand the forces to which it is subject without exceeding the stresses allowed in this chapter for the materials thereof except as hereinafter provided.
+The general assumptions and principles established for reinforced concrete shall also apply to reinforced gypsum concrete insofar as they are pertinent.

+(b) For precast gypsum structural units which can not be analyzed in accordance with established principles of mechanics, the safe uniformly distributed carrying capacity shall be taken as 1/2 of the total load causing failure in a full size test panel with the load applied along 2 lines each distant 1⁄4 of the clear span from the support.

+(c) Reinforced gypsum concrete shall not be used where exposed directly to the weather or where subjected to frequent or continuous wetting.

+(4) STRENGTH. (a) Gypsum concrete shall be classified according to mixture, and concrete of each class shall have a minimum strength in compression as follows:

+1. Class 1 Neat (Containing gypsum and wa-

-2. Class 2
+er only) Solution of the second seco 2.
+Class 2

+3. Class 3